 Allocation methodology

-1. Auctions shall be used for the allocation of capacity at interconnection points.
+1. Auctions shall be used for the allocation of capacity at interconnection points, unless provided otherwise in this Regulation.

 2. At all interconnection points the same auction design shall apply.
 The relevant auction processes shall start simultaneously for all concerned interconnection points.
 Each auction process, relating to a single standard capacity product, shall allocate capacity independently of every other auction process except where, subject to the agreement of the directly involved transmission system operators and the approval of relevant national regulatory authorities, competing capacity is allocated.
+In case incremental capacity is offered, the simultaneous auction processes for the respective offer levels are dependent on each other, since only one offer level can be allocated.

 3. The standard capacity products shall follow a logical order by which products covering yearly capacity shall be offered first, followed by the product with the next shortest capacity duration for use during the same period.
 The timing of the auctions provided for in Articles 11 to 15 shall be consistent with this principle.